crcn/tandem-old/src/sf-html-extension/README.md

 - [ ] sandboxed <script /> tags
 - [ ] template component
 - [ ] pass nodeFactory to entities instead of accessing document object
+- [ ] possibly leave only the DOM specific APIs and move parser out to own module